 For those reasons we are now offering sustainability coaching sessions in 1-hour time slots.
-From household to household, we will communicate via Skype or Zoom, and talk you through the innumerable changes/challenges you are facing ahead, whether they be:
+From household to household, we will communicate via Whereby or Zoom, and talk you through the innumerable changes/challenges you are facing ahead, whether they be:

 - planting a garden

 - learning to safely process and save food for the future

 - rewilding land and yourself

 - and much, much more related to sustainable living!

 Cost of 1-hour sustainability coaching

 This is a family-to-family service.
 Both Roland and Cheryl will be present on video calls, quite often Csermely too, to ring in with her wisdom, particularly when there are other children present.